ddmitov/perl-executing-browser/README.md

 These are the basic steps for building your first PEB-based application using a local Perl server:

-* **1.** Write your Perl server-based application with an appropriate HTML page.
+* **1.** Write your Perl server-based application with an appropriate HTML interface.
-* **2.** Write [{PEB_binary_directory}/resources/app/local-server.json](./doc/SETTINGS.md#starting-local-server) for your local Perl server.
+* **2.** Write [local-server.json](./doc/SETTINGS.md#starting-local-server) for your local Perl server.

-PEB is created to work from any directory without installation and all file paths are relative to the directory of the PEB executable.
+PEB is created to work from any directory and all file paths are relative to the directory of the PEB executable.

 ## Design Objectives
 * **1. Easy and beautiful graphical user interface for Perl 5 desktop applications**